How much does it cost to set up an EV Charging Station?

 A specific level 2 electric vehicle charging station is the best solution for an EV owner given the increased charging speeds, enhanced safety features, and the connectivity to the vehicle and even to your smart home or solar PV system.
 The majority of the cost of setting up a Home EV Charging station will come from the hardware itself, which will range from between $1000 up to $2500.

 When considering what EV charging station is right for your home, it’s always worth thinking about your needs now and into the future as this could save you a lot of money down the track.
-Installation is necessary through a licensed electrician and can be a very simple process taking around an hour for $800 if very little upgrades are required, or can increase in cost (+$1000) if you don’t have flexibility with EV charger location and require upgrades to circuits and breakers.
+Installation is necessary through a licensed electrician and can be a very simple process taking around an hour for $800 if very little upgrades are required, or an increase in cost (+$1000) if you don’t have flexibility with EV charger location and require upgrades to circuits and breakers.

 Public AC EV Chargers

-Public EV charging stations at workplaces, car parks, shopping centers and councils are more expensive than home chargers, with costs varying over a large range depending on the number of stations being set up, the type of installation and the specific site requirements.
+Public EV charging stations at workplaces, car parks, shopping centres and councils are more expensive than home chargers, with costs varying over a large range depending on the number of stations being set up, the type of installation and the specific site requirements.

 Single-port public EV charging station hardware costs range from $1950-$3000 depending on the features and brand of the machine.
 Type 2 Socket systems are also the preference for public projects as this allows open access to all EV drivers on the road, and minimizes potential damage associated with a tethered cable.
 Public EV charging stations are more robust and are often pedestal mounted allowing for maximum versatility and usability.
 Dual socket systems or dual mounted public EV chargers are also available with installation costs decreasing relative to the number of chargers being set up.